 - Skirted design (There’s no trapway to concealed)

-Regardless of toilet types and design varieties, this are the 2 toilet flushing systems the world is using.
-Both has its merits and flaws, you will need to weight them out and decide which one can best serve your needs.
+Regardless of toilet types and design varieties, these are the 2 toilet flushing systems the world is using.
+Both have their merits and flaws, you will need to weight them out and decide which one can best serve your needs.

 End of the day, it all voice down to personal preference.
 Especially for a toilet, you can’t get more personal than that.